JaredKeithAveritt/AI_methods_in_advanced_materials_research/week_1/README.md

 # Python's Popularity in Scientific Computing

 **Overview:**
-Python is a preferred choice for scientific computing due to its robustness, extensive libraries, and a supportive developer community.
+Python is a preferred choice for scientific computing (including AI) due to its robustness, extensive libraries, and a supportive community.

-**Key Reasons for Python's Popularity:**
-- **Community Support:** Python’s large community continually develops scientific packages and
-- **Interoperability:** Python integrates well with other languages, facilitating access to established codes.
-- **Accessibility:** Being open-source, Python offers a wide array of tools without cost barriers.

-**Applications in Scientific Computing:**
-- **Simulation and Modeling:** Python supports computational methods vital for materials modeling and simulations.
-- **Data Analysis:** Its capabilities enable efficient processing and analysis of experimental and computational data.
-- **Machine Learning:** Python’s machine learning libraries aid in predictive models for materials properties.

 ---